robhagemans/bethe-solver/README.md

 For the isotropic regime, additional code is provided to find exact solutions in cases where the Takahashi string hypothesis breaks down; in particular, deviated strings, extra real solutions and singular symmetric states.

 This is research code.
 It is provided as-is and is no longer maintained.
 It may or may not work.
+In fact, as-is it does not work as you'll still need to add three functions from Numerical Recipes in C (`polint`, `ludcmp`, `lubksb`).

-It is shared here under a free licence in the hope that it may be useful for future students or researchers of these systems, but I am not holding my breath.
+This code is shared here under a free licence in the hope that it may be useful for future students or researchers of these systems, but I am not holding my breath.

 The algorithms underlying the code in this repository were developed and exposed in my doctoral thesis:
 - R L Hagemans, [_Dynamics of Heisenberg spin chains_](https://pure.uva.nl/ws/files/4416871/52466_hagemans_thesis.pdf) (Amsterdam, 2007)